Driven by Technology

 With an OCT scan, doctors are provided with color-coded, cross-sectional images of the retina.
 These detailed images are revolutionizing early detection and treatment of eye conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment and diabetic retinopathy.

 An OCT scan is a noninvasive, painless test.
 It is performed in about 10 minutes right in Apex Vision.
-Feel free to contact our North West Edmonton eye care clinic to inquire about an OCT at your next appointment.
+Feel free to contact our West Edmonton eye care clinic to inquire about an OCT at your next appointment.

 Visual Field Testing